Ryukotsuki/Poke-Manager/README.md

   Start PokeMMO directly from the manager.

 - 🔳 **True Borderless Mode**
-  Launch PokeMMO in a cleaner borderless experience for smoother fullscreen-style play.
+  Launch PokeMMO in true borderless mode for a seamless fullscreen experience.

 - 🌐 **Mod Browser and Download Center**
   Download themes, strings, mods, ReShade presets, and other gameplay enhancements from inside the app.